itx-yasim/Branding-Website/README.md

 # Branding-Site
- Here's my first website that can be used for branding purpose.The site is responsive upto some extent./n Kindly Download all the pics and have the in your same directpry/folder for proper visualization of website.
+ Here's my first website that can be used for branding purpose.The site is responsive upto some extent.
+Kindly Download all the pics and have the in your same directpry/folder for proper visualization of website.